Mortgage Processor Defined, Plus How To Become One

 - They analyze your credit report.
-Loan processors order and analyze your credit report by looking for any inaccuracies, late payments and collections.
+Loan processors order and examine your credit report by looking for any inaccuracies, late payments and collections.
 From there, they collect letters of explanation from you for further understanding.
 Having a good credit score increases your likelihood of getting approved for a home loan.
 The loan processor looks to see how you’ve handled paying past bills to confirm you’ll be able to pay off future mortgage payments.

 - They track your deadlines.
 Your processor keeps track of certain deadlines of your mortgage application timeline to ensure you close on your house on time and avoid any unnecessary fees.
-The timeline includes finding a home and making an offer, the home appraisal and completing the mortgage underwriting and final loan
+The timeline includes finding a home and making an offer, the home appraisal and completing the mortgage underwriting and final loan.

 - They work with the loan underwriter.
 Loan originators work directly with the underwriter to finalize the application process.
-They’re responsible for transitioning all of the correct compiled documentation to the underwriter for final approval.
+They’re responsible for transitioning all of the correct compiled loan documentation to the underwriter for final approval.

 Loan Processor Vs. Underwriter